 As you can see, Canada has no restrictions on who can apply for a mortgage as a foreign non-resident.
 But, knowing where to start and how to get approved can be difficult.

-Of course, there’s always a chance you may get denied.
+Of course, there’s always a chance you may get denied for a form of financing, whether it’s a line of credit, credit card, or a mortgage.
 Typically, this is because the applicant provided incomplete or incorrect documentation, didn’t understand the specific requirements, or simply didn’t have sufficient funds for the down payment.

 We’ll cover these issues in more detail below.
 But, for now, if you fall into one of the above categories and are wondering what benefits you can tap into, look no further.

-Benefits of Getting a Non-Resident Mortgage Loan in Canada
+What Are the Benefits of Getting a Non-Resident Mortgage Loan in Canada?

 In this section, we’ll share some of the ways non-residents can take advantage of a mortgage loan in Canada.
 Of course, we’ll also take a look at the challenges and risks below.
 But first, the pros.